-Market Adjusted Model The current market index return is the correct estimator for estimating a security's return, according to the principle.
-Because the predicted security return is the same as the market index return, it is not essential to utilize the estimation period to build the estimation model when employing this model.
-The formula for calculating the Market Adjusted Model:
+Market Adjusted Model the current market index return is the correct estimator for estimating a security's return, according to the principle (RYANDONO et al., 2021).
+Because the predicted security return is the same as the market index return, it is not essential to use the estimation period to build the estimation model when employing this model.
+The formula for calculating the Market Adjusted Model (RYANDONO et al., 2021):